sblum/visionline-webapi-client/README.md

     		// ...
     		"require": {
         		// ...
-        		"sebastianblum/visionline-webapi-client": "~1.0"
+        		"sebastianblum/visionline-webapi-client": "^1.0"
     		}
  		}

-2. Use composer to download and install the libary
+2. Use composer to download and install the library

 		$ php composer.phar update sebastianblum/visionline-webapi-client

-3. Use the libary
+3. Use the library

 		// example.php